rajshah11/ruby-book/README.md

 This extension spawns a `pry` process in the background to allow users to create experiences with connected, executable Ruby cells and informational Markdown cells. :tada:

+### Currently, this extension works for Mac and Linux systems only.

+#### I am currently restructuring this extenion to make it work for Windows systems.

 ## Features

 - Run Ruby code within cells